leftthomas/SEGAN/README.md

 --file_name              audio file name
 --epoch_name             generator epoch name
 ```
-The generated enhanced audio are on the same directory of input audio.
+The generated enhanced audio is on the same directory of input audio.